wiseodd/wiseodd.github.io/src/content/post/levelset-method.md

 ---
-title: 'Level Set Method Part I: Introduction'
+title: "Level Set Method Part I: Introduction"
-description: 'Level Set Method is an interesting classical (pre deep learning) Computer Vision method based on Partial Differential Equation (PDE) for image segmentation.
-In this post, we will look at the intuition behind it.'
+description: "Level Set Method is an interesting classical (pre deep learning) Computer Vision method based on Partial Differential Equation (PDE) for image segmentation.
+In this post, we will look at the intuition behind it."
 publishDate: 2016-11-05 11:24
 tags: [programming, python, computer vision]
 ---